unarycomputing/uc-homepage/content/post/2020-12-30-ieee-dt/index.md

 - arch-fully-streaming
 ---

-[This paper](https://dl.acm.org/doi/10.1145/3316781.3317844) is titled "In-Stream Correlation-Based Division and Square Root in Stochastic Computing" and briefly introduced [here](https://unarycomputing.github.io/publication/2019-06-02-dac/).
+[This paper](https://ieeexplore.ieee.org/document/9319166) is titled "In-Stream Correlation-Based Division and Bit-Inserting Square Root in Stochastic Computing" in the IEEE Design & Test 2021 Special Issue on Stochastic Computing for Neuromorphic Architectures.
+And it is an extended work of the previous [DAC'19 paper](https://unarycomputing.github.io/publication/2019-06-02-dac/).